 In this class, Vogler will dive into the deep heart of the hero’s journey.
 What are its components?
 Why does it work so universally in stories of diverse genres, times and places?
 How can you use this concept to tell your own story in a way that readers or audiences will find spellbinding?
-Then he will work with each of the participants’ stories, helping them to become conscious of the role of the hero’s journey in each of them, as well as in their own lives.
+Through Vogler’s inspired approach to storytelling, participants will discover the role of the hero’s journey in their stories and, perhaps, in their own lives.

 We’re proud to offer this class.
 It has the potential to fundamentally transform your work and your understanding of the purpose of storytelling.
 It is equally applicable to writers of fiction, memoir, and screenplay.
-Participants will be asked to submit excerpts from their work for Vogler to analyze in class.
+If desired, participants may submit excerpts from their work for Vogler to analyze in class.